otrv4/otrv4/otrv4.md

 HTML tag), and may be accompanied by an explanatory message ("Alice has requested an Off-the-Record private conversation.").
-If Bob is willing to use OTR with Alice (with a protocol version that Alice has offered), he should start the AKE according to the highest compatible version he supports.
+If Bob is willing to use OTR with Alice (with a protocol version that Alice has offered), he should start the AKE according to one compatible version he supports.

 ##### Whitespace Tags